 8. The third output we’ll be looking at is H.264.
-H.264 files may render faster than H.265, but are a little larger and exhibit more compression artifacts.
-In your export settings, make sure you select H.264 (not H.264 Blu-Ray) as your Format.
+H.264 files may render faster than H.265 but are a little larger and exhibit more compression artifacts.
+Make sure you select H.264 (not H.264 Blu-Ray) as your Format in your export settings.
 You can leave the preset alone as we’ll be customizing the output.

-For more information and latest updates, learn more from Adobe Premiere Pro Support.
+For more information and the latest updates, learn more from Adobe Premiere Pro Support.

 Final Cut Pro X (2020)

 Apple’s Final Cut Pro X 10.4 and later supports HDR workflows.
 FCPX can export HDR files as ProRes, which can be rendered and uploaded using the Frame.io FCPX Integration.
 We’ll cover how to set up your library and outputs for HDR review in Frame.io below.

 Note: This guide covers Final Cut Pro X only.
 Other outputs are available with Apple Compressor.

 1. To enable HDR outputs in Final Cut Pro, we first need to change the Library's color processing.
 To do this, select the Library from the left of the app, then click Modify in the Library Properties on the app's right.
 In the window that comes up, select Wide Gamut HDR.